 Counseling & Bereavement

-Chaplains are available for individual counseling sessions with students to discuss any areas of concern: relationships, academic pressures, parents, stresses from roommates or friend groups, vocational discernment, and general anxieties of daily life.
+Chaplains are available for individual counseling sessions with students and other members of the campus community to discuss any areas of concern: relationships, academic pressures, parents, stresses from roommates or friend groups, vocational discernment, and general anxieties of daily life.

 We typically offer a Student Grief Support Group in the middle of the fall semester for any student who has experienced the death of a loved one—a parent, a sibling, a close friend—and would like the chance to talk about it with other students who have experienced a similar grief.
 Please contact Jeff McArn if you would like to know more about ways of dealing with the loss of a loved one.

 Individual meetings to discuss the loss of a loved one are also available for any student struggling with this experience.

 Don’t forget, we have a Counseling Center for members of the community who are looking for professional psychotherapy.
 They can be reached at 315-859-4340.